This page describes how we handle established TCP connections.

-When this option is used, a socket is switched into a special mode, in which any action performed on it does not result in anything defined by an appropriate protocol actions, but rather directly puts the socket into a state, in which the socket is expected to be at the end of the successfully finished operation.
+When this option is used, the socket is switched into a special mode, in which any action performed on it does not result in anything defined by an appropriate protocol actions, but rather directly puts the socket into the state that the socket is expected to be in at the end of a successfully finished operation.

 For example, calling

 connect() on a repaired socket just changes its state to

 bind() call forcibly binds the socket to a given address (ignoring any potential conflicts).

 close() call closes the socket without any transient